zeek/spicy/doc/programming/language/error-handling.rst

 Currently, various parts of the runtime system throw exceptions if they encounter unexpected situations.
 In particular, the generated parsers throw ``ParsingError`` exceptions if they find themselves unable to comprehend their input.
-However, the support for catching and handling exception is remains minimal at the moment.
-For now, only ``ParsingError`` exceptions can be caught indirectly through the :ref:`%on_error <on_error>` unit hook, which internally is nothing else than an exception handler.
+However, support for catching and handling exceptions remains minimal at the moment.
+For now, only ``ParsingError`` exceptions can be intercepted (but not suppressed) with :ref:`%on_error <on_error>` unit hook, which internally is nothing else than a hook into parser teardown on exceptions.

 .. todo::